MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Enhanced-Mass-Deployment.md

 ## General overview

-The new framework for Self-service installers have a variety of features and improvements.
+The new framework for self-service installers have a variety of features and improvements.
 The new framework currently only generates installers for Modern POS, hardware station, and Commerce Scale Unit (CSU, Self-hosted).
 <ul>
   <li>**Sealed** - The new installer framework completely separates Microsoft distributed base component installers from the extensibility-based customizations.
 The customizations shall be installed afterwards, but will be then untethered in regards to updating (Allowing updating only the Microsoft base component or only the customizations or both.</li>
   <li>**GUI-less** - There is no longer a user interface, meaning it is completely a command-line driven executable for each component installer.
 This is one of several key changes or features used to focus the new installer framework for use with mass deployment.</li>